theSuperStudioDev/test2/README.md

 ### Features

 * ` Easy to use`
-* ` Runs without installing any addons like Python`
 * ` Supports Windows, Linux and macOS`
 * ` User Security (0% chance of getting ban or rate limit)`
 * ` Feature-Rich (50+ different features)`